pbprasad99/algorithmic_pareto/docs/Algorithms/Array_Partitioning/Lomuto.md

 ## The Algorithm

-The Lomuto partition fixes uses two forward iterators to maintains two invariants :
+The Lomuto partition uses two forward iterators to maintains two invariants :

 [lo,s) contains only elements less than or equal to the pivot.  # Left closed Right open interval